developerr-ayush/youtube-explained/README.md

 2. **Open any `index.html` file** in your browser
 3. **Scroll through** the presentation sections
 4. **Use full-screen mode** for better recording quality
+5. i am already using live server for this

 ## 🛠️ Technical Details